gregSWEN/WebCheckers/docs/DesignDoc.md

 the methods within the class or breaking up the responsibility of the class in to smaller classes.
 The Chidamber-Kemerer metric show that `ValidateMove` has a high method complexity relative to the rest of the classes.
 In addition, the classes have good cohesion with each other.
 The Javadoc metric show that comments are sparse throughout the project and could be improved upon.
-The Martin packaging metrics show that the UI tier has a lot of calls from classes that are outside the package and the Model tier has methods that are called from outside the package.
+The Martin packaging metrics show that the UI tier calls from classes that are outside the package and the Model tier has methods that are called from outside the package.
+This shows that data from the Model tier is exchanged heavily with the UI tier.
+In addition, the application tier has coupling with the other tiers.
+The number of calls can be reduced by creating controller classes in each package that will handle any data that must be communicated between packages.
+This will funnel the transfer of data and reduce coupling between the packages.

 ## Testing